nickbaldwin-monster/adinfo/readme.md

 5. Select the `dist` directory

 ## todo
- - install jest, testing library etc
+ - install testing library etc
- - transform jobsList
- - other info?
+ - add further info into jobs - for display in extended section
  - move stateful settings stuff into Settings
  - replicate stateful stuff in Display
+ - hover interactions
+ - reference list of jobs in state (for selection, hover interactions)
+ - export info into excel
+ - export info into json
+ - filter?
+ - use interface checking libraries?

 ## todo later